 Non-compliance with financial covenants in credit agreement.
 We are a borrower under an Amended and Restated Credit Agreement, dated as of May 31, 2009, with JPMorgan Chase Bank, N.A.
 The \$46.0 million credit facility provided by the credit agreement is comprised of a term loan of \$26.0 million and a line of credit of up to \$20.0 million.
 The credit facility is secured by all of the capital stock of Busey Bank.
 Pursuant to the terms of the agreement, the term loan matures on June 1, 2011, and the line of credit matures on May 31, 2010.
-As of September 18, 2009, we had \$26.0 million in principal amount outstanding on the line of credit.
+As of September 18, 2009, we had \$26.0 million in principal amount outstanding on the term loan and \$250,000 principal amount outstanding on the line of credit.
 We have made all required interest payments on the outstanding principal amounts on a timely basis.

 The credit agreement contains certain representations and warranties and financial and negative covenants.
 A breach of any of these covenants could result in a default under the credit agreement.
 If measured on the date of this prospectus supplement, we would not be in compliance with two of the financial covenants in the credit agreement and we do not expect to be in compliance with these covenants when they are tested as of September 30, 2009.
-The first such covenant requires that we maintain, at all times following June 30, 2009, our ratio of nonperforming loans plus other real estate owned to total loans plus other real estate owned to not plus other real estate owned to rotal loans plus other real estate owned to rotal loans plus other real estate owned of not more than 5.50%.
+The first such covenant requires that we maintain, at all times following June 30, 2009, our ratio of nonperforming loans plus other real estate owned to total loans plus other real estate owned of not more than 5.50%.
 The second covenant requires that we maintain, at all times, an annualized return on average assets ratio of not less than 0.40%.
 Although we expect to satisfy the minimum return on average assets ratio within the two quarters following the quarter ending September 30, 2009, restoring our nonperforming loans ratio to the minimum level may take longer depending on market conditions.